Cricket: New Zealand v England scoreboard

-Christchurch, New Zealand, April 1, 2018 (AFP) - - Scoreboard at stumps on day three of the second Test between New Zealand and England in Christchurch on Sunday:
+Christchurch, New Zealand, April 1, 2018 (AFP) - - Scoreboard at end of the New Zealand first innings on day three of the second Test against England in Christchurch on Sunday:

 England first innings 307 (J. Bairstow 101, M. Wood 52; Southee 6-62, Boult 4-87)